LokeshAravapalli/refreshable-braille-display/README.md

 This project aims to develop a refreshable braille display to assist visually impaired individuals.
 The display will convert digital/printed text into braille in real-time, enabling users to read digital/printed content through the braille display.

 ## Overview
+The system captures images using the camera module and processes them through Tesseract OCR to extract textual content.
+The extracted text is then mapped to corresponding braille characters using a predefined dictionary.
+Each braille character's representation is translated into signals to control the position of braille dots via GPIO pins on the Raspberry Pi.
+The mechanical braille dot mechanism, driven by current flow through a copper wire wound around a plastic pipe with a nail and magnets, moves the dots up or down to form the braille characters.
+This process ensures that users can read text accurately and efficiently in braille format.

+### Key Features
+1. Camera Integration: Incorporate a Raspberry Pi-compatible camera module to capture images of text.
+2. OCR Processing: Use Tesseract OCR to extract text from captured images.
+3. Braille Output: Display the converted text as braille characters on a refreshable braille display in real time.
+4. Mechanical Braille Dots: Implement braille dots using copper wire wound around a plastic pipe with a nail inside, attached to magnets.
+The dots move up and down based on the current flow, providing feedback for braille characters.
+5. Software Interface: Develop a user-friendly software interface to control the device, adjust settings, and provide feedback on text conversion and braille display status.

 ## Components Required